My Al Capone Museum | home

 (Mario Gomes Collection)

-Upper view of guard house.
+Upper view of guard / guest house.

 (Mario Gomes Collection)